UPDATE 1-Daewoo makes lowest offer at $325.45/T in Bangladesh wheat tender

 In its current purchase programme, Bangladesh's state grains buyer has so far bought or agreed to buy 550,000 tonnes of wheat in tenders.
 It also imported 200,000 tonnes of wheat in a government-to-government deal with Ukraine at $307 a tonne in October.

 "Our food situation is now in better state.
-We don't need to worry about reserves," said Ahmed Hossain Khan, head of the state grains buyer.
+We don't need to worry about reserves."
+Ahmed Hossain Khan, head of the state grains buyer.

 "Instead we are now trying to release rice and wheat from the stocks to make space as local rice procurement drive begins next month," he said.